PrincetonUniversity/hpc_beginning_workshop/03_parallel_programming_primer/README.md

 ### Computer Hardware (CPUs, GPUs, and Memory)

-**CPU-chip** – The computer's main processing unit.
-You can think of this as the 'brain' of the computer.
+**CPU-chip** – CPU stands for Central Processing Unit.
+This is the computer's main processing unit; you can think of it as the 'brain' of the computer.
 This is the piece of hardware that performs calculations, moves data around, has access to the memory, etc. In systems such as [Princeton's High Performance Computing clusters](https://researchcomputing.princeton.edu/systems/systems-overview), CPU-chips are made of multiple CPU-cores.

 **CPU-core** – A microprocessing unit on a CPU-chip.
 Each CPU-core can execute an independent set of instructions from the computer.

-**GPU** – Stands for the Graphics Processing Unit.
+**GPU** – GPU stands for the Graphics Processing Unit.
 Originally intended to process graphics, in the context of parallel programming this unit can do a large number of simple arithmetic computations.

 **Memory** – In this guide memory refers to Random-Access Memory, or RAM.
 The RAM unit stores the data that the CPU is actively working on.